mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-4. ## 🔹 bool importDocuments(AsyncClientClass &aClient, const Firestore::Parent &parent, EximDocumentOptions importOptions)
+4. ## 🔹 String importDocuments(AsyncClientClass &aClient, const Firestore::Parent &parent, EximDocumentOptions importOptions)

+Import the exported documents stored in the Firebase Storage data bucket.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".